ankitkumarbrur/IT/README.md

 ## JSP
 1. Display the pattern:
-/
+\
 1
-/
+\
 1 2
-/
+\
 1 2 3
-/
+\
 Take ‘n’ in a textbox from user.
 Display this pattern using
 * Scriptlets
 * <c:forEach> loop
 2. Make two files as follows:
-a. main.html: shows 2 text boxes and 3 radio buttons with values "addition", "subtraction" and "multiplication"
+* main.html: shows 2 text boxes and 3 radio buttons with values "addition",
+"subtraction" and "multiplication"
-b. operate.jsp: depending on what the user selects perform the corresponding function (Give two implementations: using request.getParameter() and using expression language)
+* operate.jsp: depending on what the user selects perform the corresponding function
+\
+(Give two implementations: using request.getParameter() and using expression language)
 3. Validate User input entered in a form.
 The input must include Name, DOB, Email ID,